SimonCao1207/machine-learning-note/cv/icp/README.md

 - ICP is often used to reconstruct 2D or 3D surfaces from different scans, to localize robots and achieve optimal path planning

+- Disadvantage: the algorithm can converage to local optima.

 - Dataset used is [Stanford's bunny](https://graphics.stanford.edu/data/3Dscanrep/)

 ## Runing